-Before you enter into a contract of insurance, you have a duty under the Insurance Contracts Act 1984 (Cth) to disclose anything that you know, or could reasonably be expected to know, that may affect the insurer's decision to insure you and on what terms.
+Before you enter into a contract of insurance, you generally have a duty under the Insurance Contracts Act 1984 (Cth) (ICA) to disclose anything that you know, or could reasonably be expected to know, or in the case of consumer contracts (as defined in Part IV of the ICA) (Consumer Contracts) to take all reasonable care to disclose anything that you know, or could reasonably be expected to know, that may affect the insurer's decision to insure you and on what terms.
 You have that duty after proposal, and up until the time the insurer agrees to insure you.
 You have the same duty before you renew, extend, vary or reinstate a contract of insurance.